A Geometric Perspective on Fusing Gaussian Distributions on Lie Groups: Preliminaries

 \subsection{Connection, curvature and parallel transport}

 For an arbitrary manifold, an affine connection is a geometric structure that is additional to the underlying differential structure.
 On Lie groups, however, there is a \emph{canonical connection} (also known as the Cartan-Schouten (0)-connection), which is defined as the only affine connection that is left-invariant, torsion-free, and has geodesics given by the Lie exponential \cite{kobayashiFoundationsDifferentialGeometry1996a}.
-Other connections of interest in studying Lie groups include the Cartan-Schouten (-) and (+) connections \cite{kobayashiFoundationsDifferentialGeometry1996a}, which share the same left-invariance and exponential geodesics, but have non-zero torsion that results in their parallel transport maps being given by left- and right-translation, respectively.
 In the case of compact Lie groups, such as $\SO(3)$, the canonical connection coincides with the Levi-Civita connection associated with the bi-invariant metric.
 In the rest of this paper, we will consider only the Cartan-Schouten (0)-connection as the default choice of affine connection on Lie groups.

 Let $X,Y\in\gothX(\grpG)$ be two left-invariant vector fields on $\grpG$, corresponding to $x, y\in\gothg$ respectively.
-For the (0)-connection, the covariant derivative $(\nabla_XY)$ is given by
+For the (0)-connection, the covariant derivative $\nabla_XY$ is given by

 The Riemann curvature tensor $\mathcal{R}:\gothX(\grpG)\times\gothX(\grpG)\times\gothX(\grpG)\to\gothX(\grpG)$ is defined by

 Using the Jacobi identity of the Lie bracket, it is straightforward to verify that on a Lie group $\grpG$ with (0)-connection~\eqref{eq:connection0} the Riemann curvature tensor is given by